 CFD Trading: Chart Patterns

 In recent years, we have seen some major developments in the way CFD trading is conducted: new software programs, indicator tools, methods of chart analysis.
 Most of these developments, however, remove the human element from trade assessments and miss the highly subjective nature of market analysis.
-As much as many of us would like to believe that CFD trading can be totally automated by software programs and trading ‘robots’, the reality is that none of these methods can replace hard work and research and an individual chart analysis and identification of chart patterns.
+As much as we might like to believe that CFD trading can be totally automated by software programs and trading ‘robots’, the reality is that none of these methods can replace hard work and research into the identification of chart patterns.

 The fact remains that chart pattern analysis is one of the most commonly used techniques for forecasting future CFD price activity and identifying potential position entries.
 Since this field of study is so intricate and complex, we will only attempt here to cover some of the basic assumptions involved when looking at chart pattern structures and the implications involved when CFD trading signals are generated.